danielbh/go-s3-updown-server/README.md

 ### TODO:
 - [ ] refactor and clean up
-  - [ ] create s3 package to abstract
+  - [ ] create s3 package to abstract, make s3 struct.
   - [ ] share session between s3 calls
   - [ ] document how download works
   - [ ] PR to keep abstraction layer in gin gonic with download endpoint
+- [ ] delete files
 - [ ] write how to deploy the server... fargate would be cool
 - [ ] provision bucket
    - [ ] create terrform for bucket and keep it in repo